 BAC-IN carries out regular outreach work by liaising and building relationships with local communities as well as distributing information about BAC-IN support services.

-BAC-IN provides outreach support and is flexible in meeting service users in locations/places convenient to their needs such as health centres, places of worship and community centres.
+BAC-IN provides outreach support and is flexible in meeting you in locations/places convenient to your needs such as health centres, places of worship and community centres.